-- Strap around front suspension lower arms - Chains to avo Winch cable Chains to avoid damaging the bumper cover - 5.
-Ensure that the parking brake is released. - 6.
-Pull the vehicle on the flatbed trailer. with the winch. - 7.
+- 1. Strap around front suspension lower arms - 2.
+Chains to avoid damaging the bumper cover - 3.
+Winch cable - Ensure that the parking brake is released. - 6.
+Pull the vehicle on the flatbed trailer with the winch. - 7.
 Engage the parking brake. - 8.
 Ensure that the vehicle's gear is in NEUTRAL (N). - 9.
-Strap the front tires by using one the following methods indicated helow
+Strap the front tires by using one the following methods indicated below.